Fatbirder's Top 1000 Birding Websites

 The boys had clearly celebrated the night before

-A quick check around Sumburgh farm and the nearby quarries produced Lesser Whitethroat, Twite, Yellow-browed Warbler, Fulmar and a Goldcrest.
+A quick check of Sumburgh farm and nearby quarries produced more highlights, including Lesser Whitethroat, Twite, Yellow-browed Warbler, Fulmar, and Goldcrest.

 Twite